h3r2tic/dolly/README.md

 Combine simple building blocks to create smooth cameras: first-person, chase, orbit, look-at, you name it!

 Camera rigs made with `dolly` are engine-agnostic, and only provide camera positioning.
-Optical and rendering parameters such as field of view and clipping planes can be built on top, but are not within the scope of this crate.
+Optical and rendering parameters such as field of view and clipping planes can be built on top, and are not within the scope of this crate.

 While cameras are a complex topic in gamedev, this crate only provides the basics, aiming at small games and tools.